JonasASchmidt/build-small-websites-and-learn-coding/README.md

 # build-small-websites-and-learn-coding
 This shall be a guide on how to start learning how to build small and simple websites with minimal configuration effort and low to no maintenance, based on hosted services.

-The plan is to develop a micro-curriculum as a guide, so you can start learning instantly.
+Also you will need to learn HTML & CSS and maybe some JS in order to know what you're doing and adapt website themes to your liking.

-I see the timely horizon somehwere around a year when you do it besides your fulltime employment and having children too maybe.
+I see the timely horizon somewhere around a year when you do it besides your full time employment and having children too maybe.
 The more time you can invest, the faster you will be.

 **Mind: This is only draft status and – because written from memory – needs proof of concept and feedback.
 It is meant to grow over time.**